kameshsampath/goignorescanner/README.md

 ./out/scanner -d pkg/scanner/testdata/starignore/
 ```

-A sample output of the scanner, that list files which are not ingnored by .dockerignore available as part of the folder `$PROJECT_HOME/pkg/scanner/testdata/starignore/`
+A sample output of the scanner, that list files which are not ignored by .dockerignore available as part of the folder `$PROJECT_HOME/pkg/scanner/testdata/starignore/`

 ```shell script
 pkg/scanner/testdata/starignore/README.md